edwalters99/sj-jobmatch/README.md

 ---------------------------------------------------------------

-### Approach
+## Approach

 I chose to create separate components for each section of the JobCard.
 I thought that this would be beneficial for testing as I could create a test suite for each section that displays data within the card.
-In the future if the card were to be redesigned, this modular approach would ensure that these components could be re-used  / re-assembled in a different order etc. The relevant CSS and jest tests are contained in each folder.
-The downside was that there were more files & folders to work with so the project may appear more complex at first sight.
+If the card were to be redesigned, this modular approach would ensure that these components could be re-used  / re-assembled in a different order etc. The relevant CSS and jest tests are compartmentalized in each folder.
+The downside was that there are more files & folders to work with so the project may appear more complex at first sight.

 I started by designing the file structure.
-I then created the JobCard subcomponents and CSS with hard coded data to ensure that the style matched the design.
-I then implemented the API calls, passed the data to the components, processed it for formatting and tested that it matched the design.
+I then created the JobCard subcomponents and CSS, using hard coded data to ensure that the style matched the design.
+I then implemented the API call functionality, passed the data to the components, processed it for formatting and tested that it still matched the design.
 I then wrote test suites for the components.
 This was useful as it prompted me to consider edge cases that might cause a component to fail if it received undefined data for example.

 ---------------------------------------------------------------

-### Assumptions
+## Assumptions

 I made the following assumptions: